Cyber Insurance vs. Warranties: Key Risk Management Elements

 • Approved Vendors: Many policies specify which IR firms and forensic specialists can be engaged.

-• Notification Requirements: Insurance policies dictate when and how insurers must be notified of incidents.
+• Notification Requirements: Insurance policies dictate when and how policy holders must notify insurers of incidents.

-• Evidence Preservation: Insurance claims require specific evidence preservation methods that must be incorporated into IR plans.
+• Evidence Preservation: Insurance providers require policy holders incorporate specific evidence preservation methods into IR plans.

-• Cost Coverage: Understanding what IR costs are covered vs. excluded affects decision-making during incidents.
+• Cost Coverage: Understanding what IR costs the plan covers vs. excludes affects decision-making during incidents.

 The Warranty Difference